EliahKagan/subaudit/README.md

 typically be skipped when running a test suite on Python 3.7.

-**When using the [unittest](https://docs.python.org/3/library/unittest.html) framework**, the `@skip_if_unavailable` decorator can be applied to a test class or test method so it is skipped prior to Python 3.8, with a message explaining why.
+**When using the [unittest](https://docs.python.org/3/library/unittest.html) framework**, you can apply the `@skip_if_unavailable` decorator to a test class or test method, so it is skipped prior to Python 3.8 with a message explaining why.
 For example:

 ```python
 import unittest